 Today, I feel like writing about a topic that is responsible for major damage in the world of creativity and achievement of all sorts: People who try to discourage you from doing something; including yourself.

 Whether you are a filmmaker, an artist, a writer, an entrepreneur or whatever you like, you need to read those pieces of advice given by successful people.
-Even if you’ve already heard about those techniques, if you’re implementing, it means that you need to hear one more time and put it into praxis.
+Even if you’ve already heard about those techniques, if you’re not implementing it, it means that you need to hear it one more time and put it into praxis.
 If you haven’t, then this article is even more useful for you.